claresays/todo_2020/README.md

 # todo_2020

-# This productivity app shows current time, greetings, todo list, and weather.
-# The app saves your name and todo list so when you come back later to the website,
-# the app will remember your name and todo's.
+# This productivity app shows current time, greetings, todo list, and weather.The app saves your name and todo list so when you come back later to the website, the app will remember your name and todo's.